Children 14 and under

 - Children 2 – 14 can travel as an 'accompanied minor' with someone 15 or older.

-- Children 5 – 14 can travel as an 'unaccompanied minor' with US Airways assistance on nonstop flights only for an additional $100 fee each way.
+- Children 5 – 14 can travel as an 'unaccompanied minor' on nonstop flights only and must have our assistance.
+A fee of $100 each way applies.

 Young adults (ages 15 – 17)

-- A traveler 15 – 17 is considered a young adult and may travel unaccompanied on nonstop and connecting flights without US Airways assistance.
+- A traveler 15 – 17 is considered a young adult and may travel unaccompanied on nonstop and connecting flights without our assistance.

-- When the young adult checks in, we’ll make a note in our system so US Airways personnel know a young adult is traveling unaccompanied.
+- When the young adult checks in, we’ll make a note in our system so our personnel know that a young adult is traveling unaccompanied.

-- A young adult who needs US Airways assistance may travel unaccompanied on nonstop flights only for an additional $100 fee each way.
+- A young adult who needs our assistance may travel unaccompanied on nonstop flights only for an additional $100 fee each way.
+The Unaccompanied Minor Request for Carriage form must be completed.

-We waive the first and second checked bag fees for unaccompanied minors who pay for US Airways assistance.
+We waive the first and second checked bag fees for unaccompanied minors who pay for our assistance.
 Excess baggage fees apply if 3 or more bags are checked.
-Baggage fees apply for young adults who travel without US Airways assistance.
+Baggage fees apply for young adults who travel without our assistance.

-If the flight is operated by a Star Alliance airline or codeshare partner, contact the carrier directly for its unaccompanied minor policies.
+If the flight is operated by an airline partner or codeshare partner, contact the carrier directly for its unaccompanied minor policies.
 Additional fees may apply.

 At the airport